flexera-public/policy_templates/cost/aws/old_snapshots/README.md

 This policy has the following input parameters required when launching the policy.

 - *Allowed Regions* - A list of allowed regions for an AWS account.
 Click [here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-available-regions) to check regions in AWS and enter the region code.
 If this field is left empty, then the policy will throw an error.
-- *Email addresses* - A list of email addresses to notify
+- *Email addresses* - A list of email addresses to notify.
 - *Snapshot age* - The number of days since the snapshot was created.
 - *Deregister Image* - If Yes, the snapshot will be deleted along with the images, and if No the snapshot will not be considered for deletion.
 - *Exclude Tags* - List of tags that a snapshot can have to exclude it from the list.
 - *Automatic Actions* - When this value is set, this policy will automatically take the selected action(s).